1jour1vin

 Wine rated (2015 guide) 17/20 (Great wine)

-Deep, beautifully balanced, with particularly fine tannins, Minna 2009 is a splendid red wine with a refined style, without any heaviness, and a northern profile.
+Deep, beautifully balanced, and with exceptionally fine tannins, the 2009 Minna is a splendid red wine with a refined style, completely free of heaviness, and a northern character.

 About the estate: